c4tandl/ctl/src/markdown/pages/internships/overview-and-testimonials.md

 ---
 # Internships

-Interested educators: We are still accepting applications for our spring 2024 intern weeks: March 25-28, 2024 (Grades 5-8) and April 1-4, 2024 (K-8).
+Interested educators: We are still accepting applications for our spring 2024 intern weeks: March 25-28, 2024 (Grades 5-8).
 Apply today using CTL's [internship application](https://docs.google.com/forms/d/e/1FAIpQLSeDW2f7uBl4e11q92sc2CbwIpuAfnD_OH2mcT9POIHWzJ5rgQ/viewform?usp=sf_link).

 Please contact internship@c-t-l.org with any questions or to request a PDF of the application.